 In Conceptual Process Design (CPD) a first design of a petrochemical or biochemical plant is made based on preliminary research data and ideas.
 The outcome is the selection and combination of process steps, which determines the overall technical and economic feasibility.
-Also, the CPD effort identifies knowledge gaps and sets the targets for further R&D. Generally, CPD efforts are relatively small, but the impact on the final plant design and costs are significant.
-When structured conceptual process design is successfully applied at an early R&D stage, cost and energy savings of 20 to 50% can be realized and the development time can be shortened.
+Generally, CPD efforts are relatively small, but the impact on the final plant design and costs are significant.
+When structured conceptual process design is successfully applied at an early R&D stage, cost and energy savings of 20 to 50% can be realized and development time can be shortened considerably.

-This course introduces structured methodologies for CPD and covers the essential elements needed to develop a CPD.
-At the end of the course participants will be familiar with these aspects, which include the development of a flowsheet, selection and design of reaction and separation technologies, and generation of an equipment factored (class 4) cost estimate.
-The course includes several real-life examples and exercises.
+The Conceptual Process Design Course introduces structured methodologies for CPD and covers the essential elements needed to develop a first process design.
+At the end of the course participants will be familiar with these aspects, which include the development of a flowsheet, selection and design of reaction- and separation technologies, equipment and process intensification, and generation of an equipment factored (class 4) cost estimate.
+The course includes several examples of practical cases from the (bio-)chemical industry.

 The PROSYN® workshop does not only allow you to familiarize yourself with artificial intelligence tools for conceptual design, but also enables you to work on a design problem of your own choice.
 The conceptual design case may be taken from your daily practice, but it is also possible to run specific examples which are available at the workshop.

 The course is intended for professionals working in an R&D or chemical engineering environment in the industry, RTOs and academia.
 The participants should have a basic understanding of chemical engineering.